seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 $file->putContents((string)$response->getBody());
 {% endhighlight %}

 That's it.
 All asynchronous low-level magic is hidden behind one simple method.
-Under the hood it creates a stream in a writing mode, writes data to it and then closes the stream.
+Under the hood, it creates a stream in a writing mode, writes data to it and then closes the stream.
 Here is an updated version of method `Scraper::processResponse(string $html)`:

 {% highlight php %}
 <?php